 Programs Abroad

-The department encourages qualified students to participate in Skidmore’s programs in Paris, or Madrid, and to take advantage of approved programs in China, Germany, Italy, Japan, and Latin America.
+The department encourages qualified students to participate in Skidmore’s programs in France, or Madrid, and to take advantage of approved programs in China, Germany, Italy, Japan, and Latin America.

 Chair of the Department of World Languages and Literatures: Maria Lander